Pack for the planet: our favourite eco-friendly travel products

 The only major drawback of the Water-To-Go bottle is that they’re quite small.
 If you’re keen to filter larger quantities of water (say, if you’re hiking in remote areas), check out the Lifestraw instead, which you can either purchase separately (it comes on a handy chain you can wear around your neck), or with a 1l bottle as well.

-Lightweight, compact, and super fast-drying, microfibre towels are the perfect alternative to having to haul bulky, heavy towels around in your luggage, and they also help cut down on unnecessary towel-washing at guesthouses or hotels too.
+Lightweight, compact, and pretty fast-drying, (ethically sourced) Turkish Towels are the perfect alternative to having to haul bulky, heavy, environmentally questionable towels around in your luggage, and they also help cut down on unnecessary towel-washing at guesthouses or hotels too.

 This compostable toothbrush is the perfect way to combat unnecessary plastic use in the bathroom: 100% recyclable, vegan, and the company is committed to sustainable resource usage and education about oral hygiene.
 So basically, all the good things.